 Why do you need a minute book?

-Whether you have organized your corporation in Delaware, California or any other state, your existence as a corporate entity begins with the filing of your organizational certificate of incorporation, or articles of incorporation.
-(States differ on what they call this document; Delaware uses certificate of incorporation for corporations, but these also are often informally referred to as “charters”).
-After this initial document is filed, the company can only act through its board of directors, and the act of appointing the initial members of the board of directors usually occurs by an action taken by the company’s sole incorporator (usually the same person who signs the company’s certificate of incorporation).
-Subsequent elections of officers, approvals of stock issuances and option grants, credit arrangements, changes in authorized share counts and certain other matters must be appropriately documented to prove that these actions were duly authorized by the board of directors pursuant to the company’s charter and bylaws.
-For more details, see our article, “What Decisions Need Approval From Your Board of Directors?”
+Whether you have organized your corporation in Delaware, California or any other state, your existence as a corporate entity formally starts once you’ve filed your organizational document with the state authority, typically known as a certificate of incorporation or articles of incorporation.
+(States differ on what they call this document.
+Delaware, for example, uses the term certificate of incorporation, also commonly referred to as a company’s “charter”).
+After this initial document is filed, the company can act only through its board of directors, comprised of individuals who, typically, are initially appointed by an action by the sole incorporator of the company.
+Elections of officers, approvals of stock issuances and option grants, credit arrangements, changes in authorized share counts, and certain other matters must be documented to evidence proper authorization by the board and stockholders, pursuant to any approval requirements contained in the company’s charter and bylaws.
+For more details, see our article “What Decisions Need Approval From Your Board of Directors?”

-It is extremely important to keep excellent paper records.
-Over the life of your company, you will be asked on a number of occasions to provide evidence of the board’s approval of certain actions – whether in connection with the opening of an additional credit line or a round of financing, or on the eve of your initial public offering, when underwriters’ counsel requires absolute proof that the company was, in fact, “duly incorporated” or record-based backup supporting all of those option grants over the years.
-Company counsel also will rely on these corporate records to back up a legal opinion or respond to due diligence requests from potential investors’ counsel, or perhaps a company interested in acquiring your business or a subset of your assets.
-Having up-to-date, clear and concise records of all board and stockholder actions will make these processes less painful to comply with and respond to.
-The alternative is not only painful, but also can quickly become expensive in terms of legal fees if it’s necessary to reinvent the wheel by recreating, reconfirming and ratifying all past actions.
-A company that finds itself on the precipice of any of these material transactions cannot afford to be disorganized.
+It is extremely important to keep excellent records – all the more so if some of the records are hard copy and others are electronic.
+Over the life of your company, you will be asked on any number of occasions to provide evidence of board approval of certain actions, whether in connection with the opening of an additional credit line, a seed round financing or on the eve of your initial public offering, when underwriters’ counsel really does want proof that the company was “duly incorporated” or evidence to support all those option grants over the years.
+Company counsel will also rely on these corporate records to back up a legal opinion or respond to due diligence requests from investors’ counsel or perhaps even from another company that is interested in acquiring your assets.
+Having up-to-date, clear, concise records of all board and stockholder actions will make those processes less painful.
+The alternative is disorganization and, potentially, increased expense in terms of legal fees if it becomes necessary to recreate a record of and ratify those past missing actions.

-What are ‘minutes,’ when are they produced and how much detail should they contain?
+What are ‘minutes,’ and when are they produced?

 How do you maintain a minute book?

-A well-organized minute book might be divided into the following sections, each containing the documents listed along with an accompanying index (all of whose steps and sections will be subject to periodic updates):
+A well-organized minute book might be divided into the following sections, each containing the documents listed and with an accompanying index:

 - Certificate of incorporation: A file-stamped copy of the certificate/articles of incorporation and all subsequent amendments as filed in the state of incorporation.